 - Teeth Extractions – Saving your teeth is always our highest priority, but if an extraction is necessary, we’ll do it comfortably and quickly.
 We’ll use The Wand® syringe-free anesthesia to numb only the area we’re working on.
 You won’t be left with half your face numb for several hours afterward.

-- Wisdom Teeth Removal – For many patients, these third molars come through with no problem, but if yours are impacted, they can damage your other teeth, your gums, and your bone.
+- Wisdom Teeth Removal – For many patients, these third molars come through with no problem.
+If yours are impacted, however, they can damage your other teeth, your gums, and your bone.
 In these cases, we can remove them to help you avoid additional problems.

 - Bone Grafts – If your jawbone isn’t strong enough or thick enough to support dental implants, we can add synthetic bone material to spur the growth of new bone cells.
 In just a few months, your jaw will be healthy enough for implants.